nitanshu1808/dashboard_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+In order to get the application up and running, consider the steps below:

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* Make Sure you have yarn and node installed

+* Take a clone of the project

+* cd project_name, followed by bundle install

+* rake db:create #For creating the database

-* Database initialization
+* rake db:seed

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* yarn install

-* ...
+* rails s